DrPollo/editor/README.md

 3. zoom: {1-20} initial zoom level (1 is world level, 20 indoor level)
 4. contrast: {true|false} enable high contrast map (default false)
 5. *lan: {ISO 639-1 codes} language (default it) [List of ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
+6. mode: {lite | interactive} (default lite), in lite mode each click triggers a signal, in interactive mode the signal is sent only by clicking on the marker (to confirm the location)

 *params not ready yet